 Do you love pickled food?

 Then also check out my post about how to pickle cabbage and other vegetables for later!
-Lovely topping for tacos or hotdogs!
+Pickled cabbage also makes a lovely topping for tacos and hotdogs!
 And you don’t have to throw away food, that’s what I love the most about pickle recipes…

 My homemade sweet pickle relish recipe: ready in 5 minutes!!
 A great topping for hot dogs, tacos or hamburgers!